MODM Clinical Database Management

 TU : CLINICAL OPERATIONS MANAGEMENT and DATA MANAGEMENT (S1)

-TU : THERAPEUTIC AXES – PHARMACOKINETICS – PEC
+TU : THERAPEUTIC APPROACHES – PHARMACOKINETICS – MANAGEMENT

-Essential prerequisite:Physiology program(Bachelor's degree), Knowledge of how a clinical trial is conducted
+Essential prerequisites:Physiology Course(Bachelor’s degree), Understanding the process of a clinical trial

 Objectives

-- Provide students pursuing careers in clinical research with basic knowledge of the various therapeutic areas that are the subject of clinical studies.
+- To provide students pursuing careers in clinical research with a basic understanding of the various therapeutic areas that are the subject of clinical studies

-- Knowing how to present yourself orally and in writing
+- Knowing how to present yourself verbally and in writing

 THERAPEUTIC APPROACHES